visiontechhype/lenovo-ideapad-slim-3-16abr8-efi-hackintosh/README.md

 Press Space in the OpenCore boot picker to reveal macOS installers

-Battery percentage is currently not visible due to missing driver support

 EFI may be updated in the future to improve hardware compatibility

 ---